daostack/arc.js_legacy/README.md

 If you want to contribute to the code, check out  [CONTRIBUTING.md](CONTRIBUTING.md).

-# DAO Stack Configuration
+# Arc Configuration
-If you want to override the default configuration you can add a daostack.json file to your project.
-Here are the possible configuration values with their default values
+The default configuration settings for Arc can be found in config/default.json, they are:

   {
     "providerUrl": "http://localhost:8545",